SBA Programs: What Is an SBA Loan, and What Are the Different Types?

 If you’re a small business owner looking into different types of business loans available, now is the time to familiarize yourself with this governmental funding resource that’s here for you now.
 Look over this helpful guide to learn more about the different SBA loan types and programs.
 These funding tools may be the answer you’re looking for.

 “Small Business” Defined

 A “small business” is an independently owned company that has a limited amount of revenue and employees, depending on their industry.
-A small business enterprise can include a partnership or corporation.
+A small business type can include a partnership or corporation.
 You can look up your own industry in the US Census Bureau industry code to see if you fit the definition of a “small business”.

 Some industry codes consider a company as a “small business” if it has more than $750,000 in annual revenues.
 These companies will usually hire 100 workers or less.

 Other industry codes state that businesses with annual revenues of up to $38 million, also fit the definition of a “small business.”
 These companies will hire around 1,500 employees or less.

 What is an SBA Loan?

 SBA loans are long-term, low-interest loans awarded to a qualifying small company.
 The federal SBA Office is a government agency that will work with a pre-approved lender to grant loans to these qualifying small businesses.

 The SBA won’t directly lend funds to the qualifying small company.
 Instead, they will establish guidelines for banks and other micro-lending institutions to provide loans to small businesses.
 The SBA will guarantee that the loans are repaid.
 This guarantee helps reduce the risks for these lenders.

 The SBA was first launched in 1953.
 The US Congress established this office to protect and assist small US business interests.
 Congress also drafted protocols that guaranteed that a small business could receive a fair shot at securing a government contract as well as surplus property.